ArijitRoy-Coditas/GoLangAssignments/README.md

 3. **Check the Code:**
    - Inside each assignment folder, you will find files named `Question1.go`, `Question2.go`, etc.
    - These files contain the actual code for each question.

+### 📌 Assignment Questions
+You can view all assignment questions [here](Questions.md).

 This structure ensures that you only need to run `main.go` to see the output, while all the code is organized by question inside the assignment folder.